How to Quote Plastering Jobs in the UK (2026)

 How to Price Plastering Jobs Accurately

-Most plasterers price on a per-m2 basis or a day rate depending on the job type.
 Skimming typically runs from £10 to £18 per m2 depending on location, substrate condition, and access.
 Re-boarding before skimming adds cost.
-Coving, artex removal, and rendering are all priced differently – know your rates for each before you are standing on site trying to work it out from memory.
+Coving, artex removal, and rendering are all priced differently.
+Know your rates for each before you are standing on site trying to work it out.

 Price materials with margin

 If you are supplying materials, add a handling margin.
 Your time ordering, collecting, and managing materials has a cost.
-Typically 10 to 20 per cent on materials is standard practice.
+Typically 10 to 20 per cent on materials is standard practice across the trade.

 Factor in access and risk

-Working at height, difficult access, old lath and plaster that might need more prep than expected – factor these into your price or note them as potential variations on the quote.
+Working at height, difficult access, old lath and plaster that might need more prep than expected.
+Factor these into your price or note them as potential variations on the quote before work starts.

 Do not compete purely on price